Gerald O'Hara: Papal Representative to Romania

-In addition to his role as diocesan bishop, O'Hara was named regent of the apostolic nunciature to the Socialist Republic of Romania in Bucharest, on February 19, 1947.
+In addition to his role as diocesan bishop, O'Hara was named regent of the apostolic nunciature to the Kingdom of Romania in Bucharest, on February 19, 1947.
 During this period, His vicar general and chancellor assumed the active administration of the Diocese of Savannah.

-During his three years in Romania, O'Hara repeatedly denounced the Romanian Communist government for its persecution of Latin Catholics and Greek Catholics.
+During his three years in Romania, O'Hara repeatedly denounced the Romanian Communist government (the communist regime was created after the 1947 Romanian coup d'etat) for its persecution of Latin Catholics and Greek Catholics.
 On July 4, 1950, in a meeting at the Romanian foreign ministry, government officials accused O'Hara of spying for the United States, the United Kingdom and Turkey.
 O'Hara's Romanian chauffeur, on trial for espionage, had previously implicated O'Hara and other staff members.
 O'Hara later said the chauffeur had been tortured and forced to lie.
 The meeting at the foreign ministry ended with the government expelling O'Hara that same day.

 On returning to New York City, O'Hara denied the Romanian allegations, calling them "lies from first to last".
 O'Hara accused the Romanian Government of terrorism, insisting, "Our interest was solely the welfare of 3,000,000 Catholic people in Romania."

 Apostolic Nuncio to Ireland

-On July 12, 1950, O'Hara was granted the personal title of archbishop by Pope Pius XII.
-O'Hara was appointed apostolic nuncio to Ireland on November 27, 1951.
+On July 12, 1950, O'Hara was granted the personal title of Archbishop by Pope Pius XII.
+O'Hara was appointed Apostolic Nuncio to Ireland on November 27, 1951.